billyean/rambo/README.md

 # Rust syntax experiments.

-Try all syntax from books from
+Try all syntax from my books as

 * [X] RUST Programming from Beginner to Expert
+* [X] The RUST Programming Language